-We operate in the liberalized EU power markets which are well integrated with most of their neighbors.
-Such integration allowed approximately 36 % of the Czech Republic's power production to be exported in 2022 (net export reaching 16 % of the Czech Republic's power production).
-As a result of both of these factors, Czech power prices are driven by the same fundamentals as those of the neighboring countries, specifically Germany, the most liquid market.
+We operate in the liberalized EU power markets which are well integrated with most of their neighbours.
+Such integration allowed approximately 30% of the Czech Republic's power production to be exported in 2023 (net export reaching 12% of the Czech Republic's power production).
+As a result of both of these factors, Czech power prices are driven by the same fundamentals as those of the neighbouring countries, specifically Germany, the most liquid market.